Course Reserves Overview

 Requests for Course Reserves can be made in person or online.
 Please allow a few days for processing, especially at the beginning of the quarter.
 Requests can be made at any time.
 Instructors designate the loan period for physical items (2 hour, 1 day, 3 days or 7 days).
 Electronic reserves are accessible online 24 hours a day.

 Locating and Accessing Course Reserves

-- Electronic materials are found by clicking the first item on the list titled “Click here for electronic materials.”
+- Electronic materials are accessible by clicking on the title of the item.

-- Library-owned books are shelved in Library of Congress call number order in the front of the Course Reserve area.
+- Physical items are located in the Haggard 2 reserve area and are shelved according to call number.
+Library-owned books are shelved in Library of Congress call number order in the front of the Course Reserve area.
 Instructor’s personal books are assigned a numeric call number and are shelved numerically on the half-height shelves.